b4ck5p4c3/3d-slicers-config/README.md

-# B4CKSP4CE 3d works
+# 3d-slicers-configs

-Slicers profiles and 3D projects for B4CKSP4CE 3d-printers
+Slicers profiles for 3d-printers